Is DVC Right for You?

 Also, examine your group size.
 Families with kids often value larger villas and kitchens.
 Couples may prefer hotel rooms and flexibility.
 Room size changes the math fast.
 Bigger rooms cost more points, but can save cash versus booking separate hotels.

 Some people love returning to the same resorts year after year.
 Others get bored.
 DVC rewards loyalty to Disney destinations.
-Variety lovers may feel trapped.
-Ask yourself a blunt question.
-Could you happily vacation at Disney most years for a decade?
+Ask yourself a blunt question: could you happily vacation at Disney most years for a decade?

 Your calendar matters too.
 School schedules, work seasons, and aging parents can limit travel windows.
 DVC points expire if you don’t use them.
 That pressure can motivate you or stress you out.
 If your life is unpredictable, flexibility beats commitment.
 If your life is steady, commitment feels comforting.